 Everyone knows that I am a fan of long, slow cooking.
 This dish calls for medium, slow cooking.
 45 minutes total time.
 You will end up with chicken that is like butter (almost) in your mouth.
 Not rubbery, Not chewy.
 Not dry.
 Just perfect.
 But wait!
 There’s more!
 The best thing about this low carb spiced Chinese style chicken is that it is created with my lazy one-pan technique.
 Everything goes into the same pan.
 Minimal washing up.
 Great!

-So here is how you do it.
+So here is how you do it, in 3 easy steps.

-Step 1 – Quickly sauté your chicken thighs on both sides to seal them.
+1 – Quickly sauté your chicken thighs on both sides to seal them.

-Step 2 – Add everything else, turn heat down and cover with lid.
+2 – Add everything else, turn heat down and cover with lid.

-Step 3 – Pour yourself a glass of white wine and relax.
+3 – Pour yourself a glass of white wine and relax.

 My low carb spiced Chinese style chicken is great as a ketogenic meal on its own, but I prefer it with with a side dish of greens, peperonata, cauliflower mash, cauliflower cheese, butter courgettes or a mixed salad.

 - Protein: 47g

 - 650g skinless (optional) and boneless chicken thighs

 - 30g extra virgin olive oil (U.S. option HERE)